Last Updated on February 24, 2025 by Matt Musico

 Wrist Adjustability, Padding & Comfort

-Having a first base glove that fits securely and comfortably around your wrist is important as you prepare to handle bad throws.
+Having a glove that fits securely and comfortably around your wrist is important as you prepare to handle bad throws.
 Find gloves with adjustable wrist straps so you can customize the fit to your wrist size.

 Playing first base can be tough on your hands, so having a glove with adequate padding and comfort features is important.
 Look for gloves with extra padding in the palm and fingers to go along with a deep pocket.
 Breathable mesh panels and moisture-wicking materials can keep your hands dry and comfortable during long games.